-A discovery bottle provides preschoolers with the opportunity to learn through hands-on, open-ended play.
+These galaxy sensory bottle provides preschoolers with the opportunity to learn through hands-on, open-ended play.
 You can make distant concepts that might otherwise be out of their reach, like outer space, fit literally in their little hands.
 These star gazing sensory bottles will let your toddlers and preschoolers explore stars, star formations, and inspire lots of awe as well.

 The stars have enamored children and grown-ups alike for centuries.
 Long before we understood the science of space, astrologers studied the stars.
 They looked at the skies and named formations after animals (The Great Bear), common day objects (The Dippers), mythological creatures (Pegasus), and the Greek gods and goddesses.

 Like sensory bins, a discovery bottle typically contain filler, as well as smaller pieces of components for study.
 In this case, our filler is watered-down black glitter glue, and our pieces of study are sequin stars!

 To make these galaxy sensory bottles you will need:

 - Voss plastic water bottle, 500ml